- September 11, 2022

 Considering all the aspects globally and domestically, the pressure on the USDINR pair seems bound on the upside.
 The moment RBI would get lenient in its intervention, USDINR shall break 80.10 and march towards 80.50 to 81.00 levels.
 On the flip side, 79.40 to 79.20 shall act as a near-term base for the pair.

 -Amit Pabari, MD, CR Forex Advisors.
-Views expressed are the author’s own.
+The views expressed in this article is his personal views.